github/relative-time-element/README.md

 Most of this implementation is based on Basecamp's [local_time](https://github.com/basecamp/local_time) component.
 Thanks to @javan for open sourcing that work and allowing for others to build on top of it.

 @rmm5t's [jquery-timeago](https://github.com/rmm5t/jquery-timeago) is one of the old time-ago-in-words JS plugins.

+a similar library in over 10 different languages is [disTime.js](https://github.com/SimonWaldherr/disTime.js) by @simonwaldherr.